emqx/emqx-docs/en_US/changes/upgrade-4.2.md

 #### Change client\_id  to clientid

 We have made major changes in variable names here.
-All client\_id characters in EMQ X have been changed to clientid, including:
+All client\_id characters in EMQX have been changed to clientid, including:

   - URL of REST API, field name in request and corresponding data
   - Naming conventions in the source code